jenahparman/fall23-cs625/HW2-report.md

 <img src="HW2-screenshots/screenshot33.png" width="1000" alt="clustering dog breeds">
 </p>

 I noticed there were several mixed-breed dogs, so similarly to what I did for cat breeds, I created a "Mix" category.
 I then added a *Text filter* and searched for any instance of the word "mix" and changed these values using a cell *Transform* to say "Mix".
+I also did the same for any values that contained "mutt" or "cross".

 <p align="center">
 <img src="HW2-screenshots/screenshot34.png" width="1000" alt="mix category">